 Some indoor plants that frequently go through the process of guttation include:

-- Kalanchoe
+• Kalanchoe

-- Monstera
+• Monstera

-- Philodendron
+• Philodendron

-- Ficus
+• Ficus

 Guttation also appears in a uniformly spaced pattern around the leaf.
 Therefore, it’s easy to spot the difference between it and transpiration.

 Although guttation and transpiration are similar in many ways, they have their essential differences.
-So, even though transpiration is healthy for your plant, is guttation?

-Guttation is a good thing.
 Guttation is a sign that your plant is in good health.
-Like with transpiration, guttation releases excess water in the plant, so it’s a sign that you’re watering your plant correctly.
-However, too much guttation can be a sign of overwatering.
+Like with transpiration, guttation releases excess water in the plant, showing that your plant has a working response against overwatering.

 Another possible reason your plant is dripping water from leaves is the process of condensation, otherwise known as “dew.”
 Dew is a common occurrence in all plants, especially in humid climates.